-In addition, certain acquisitions in the U.K. may be reviewed by the Competition and Markets Authority ("U.K. Regulator").
-If an inquiry is made by the U.K. Regulator, we may be required to demonstrate that our acquisitions will not result, or be expected to result, in a substantial lessening of competition in the U.K. market.
-Although we believe that there will not be a substantial lessening of competition in the U.K. Regulator will agree with us if it decides to make an inquiry.
-If the U.K. Regulator determines that by our acquisitions of certain assets, there is or likely will be a substantial lessening of competition in the U.K. market, we could be required to divest some portion of our U.K. assets.
-In the event of a divestiture order by the U.K. Regulator, the assets disposed may be sold for substantially less than their carrying value.
+In addition, certain acquisitions in the U.K. may be reviewed by the CMA.
+If an inquiry is made by the CMA, we may be required to demonstrate that our acquisitions will not result, or be expected to result, in a substantial lessening of competition in the U.K. market.
+Although we believe that there will not be a substantial lessening of competition in the U.K. market, based on our analysis of the relevant the U.K. markets, there can be no assurance that the CMA will agree with us if it decides to make an inquiry.
+If the CMA determines that by our acquisitions of certain assets, there is or likely will be a substantial lessening of competition in the U.K. market, we could be required to divest some portion of our the U.K. assets.
+In the event of a divestiture order by the CMA, the assets disposed may be sold for substantially less than their carrying value.
 Accordingly, any divestiture could have a material adverse effect on our operating results in the period of the divestiture.

-We face risks associated with the implementation of our auction model in markets that may not operate on the same terms as the U.S. market.
-For example, certain markets operate on a principal rather than agent basis, which may have an adverse impact on our gross margin percentages and expose us to inventory risks that we do not experience in the U.S.
+We face risks associated with transacting on a principal rather than agent basis, which may have an adverse impact on our gross margin percentages and expose us to inventory risks.

-Some of our target markets outside the U.S. operate in a manner substantially different than our historic market in the U.S. For example, new markets may operate either wholly or partially on the principal model, in which the vehicle is purchased and then resold for our own account, rather than the agency model employed in the U.S., in which we generally act as a sales agent for the legal owner of vehicles.
+Certain of the vehicles that we remarket in the U.S. and foreign markets may be transacted either wholly or partially on the principal model, in which the vehicle is purchased and then resold for our own account, rather than the agency model, in which we generally act as a sales agent for the legal owner of vehicles.
 Further, operating on a principal basis exposes us to inventory risks, including losses from theft, damage, and obsolescence.
 In addition, our business in the U.S., Canada, and the U.K. has been established and grown based largely on our ability to build relationships with insurance carriers.
 In other markets, including Germany, insurers have traditionally been less involved in the disposition of vehicles.
 As we expand into markets outside the U.S., Canada, and the U.K., including Germany in particular, we cannot predict whether markets will readily adapt to our strategy of online auctions of automobiles sourced principally through vehicle insurers.
 Any failure of new markets to adopt our business model could adversely affect our consolidated results of operations and financial position.

-Acquisitions typically will increase our sales and profitability although, given the typical size of our acquisitions to date, most acquisitions will not individually have a material impact on our consolidated results of operations and financial position.
+Acquisitions typically will increase our sales and profitability, although given the typical size of our acquisitions to date, most acquisitions will not individually have a material impact on our consolidated results of operations and financial position.
 We may not always be able to introduce our processes and selling platform to acquired companies due to different operating models in international jurisdictions or other facts.
 As a result, the associated benefits of acquisitions may be delayed for years in some international situations.
 During this period, the acquisitions may operate at a loss and certain acquisitions, while profitable, may operate at a margin percentage that is below our overall operating margin percentage and, accordingly, have an adverse impact on our consolidated results of operations and financial position.
-Hence, the conversion periods vary from weeks to years and cannot be predicted.
+Hence, the conversion periods vary from weeks to years and certain acquisited.